jonathanbier/Bitcoin-Developer-Grant-Agreement/README.md

 ### NOTE: This agreement is released under the terms of the MIT license.
 See [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT).

+### NOTE: This agreement assumes an individual as the Grantee and that they receive their grant in tranche payments.

+### NOTE: Parties recommended to obtain legal advice when using this template.

 # Bitcoin Development Grant Agreement